 The 10 Pillars aren’t about equal time allocation.
 They’re about conscious awareness of what you’re neglecting and intentional choices about what’s acceptable for your current season.

-Using the Life Pillars framework, here’s how to build a business without losing yourself:
+Using the Professional Pillars framework, here’s how to pursue ambitious goals without losing yourself:

 1. Conduct a Pillar Audit